Cross-validation Approaches for Multi-study Predictions: Application

 \section{Application}

-We develop generalist PFs based on an environmental health dataset.
-It contains annual mortality rates for the period 2000 to 2016 across 31,337 unique zip codes in the entire U.S. The annual average exposure to PM$_{2.5}$ is available for each zip code.
-In addition to the measurement of PM$_{2.5}$ and the annual mortality rate, we have zip code-level baseline demographic covariates, which include percentage of ever smokers, percentage of black population, median household income, median value of housing, percentage of the population below the poverty level, percentage of the population with education below high school, percentage of owner-occupied housing units, and population density.
+As an illustration of the methods proposed in this article, we develop generalist PFs in an environmental health application.
+Our data consists of annual mortality rates for years~2000 to~2016 in 41,337 unique zip codes across the U.S. The annual average exposure to PM$_{2.5}$ is available for each zip code \citep{di2019ensemble}.
+In addition to the measurement of PM$_{2.5}$ and the annual mortality rate, we consider several zip code-level demographic variables, which include the percentage of ever smokers, percentage of the population who are black, median household income, median value of housing, percentage of the population below the poverty level, percentage of the population with education below high school, percentage of owner-occupied housing units, and population density.

-We define the generalist prediction task as the prediction of zip code-level annual mortality rates from 2000 to 2016 in a region (e.g. State) based on exposure to PM$_{2.5}$ during the year and zip code-level demographic covariates.
-In other words, zip codes within a region constitute a study $k$.
-We also include year as a covariate to capture the temporal trends of mortality rate.
-We consider two levels of regions: state and county.
-For generalist predictions in the state-level, we randomly select 10 states to train an ensemble of state-specific $k = 1, \ldots, 10$ PFs with random forest, and use DR stacking and $\cvcs$ to combine them and predict mortality in 2000-2016 in the remaining 39 regions.
-Each state contains on average 980 unique zip codes and 13,936 zip code by year records.
-The metric we use to evaluate the accuracy of the stacked PF is the average RMSE across all testing regions and years.
+Our goal is the generalist prediction of zip code-level annual mortality rates from 2000 to 2016 based on yearly exposure to PM$_{2.5}$ and zip-code-level demographic predictors in unseen studies.
+We also include year as a predictor to capture temporal trends of mortality rate.
+The zip codes are the sampling units, while studies are either States in one analysis or Counties in another.
+For generalist predictions at the state level, we randomly select 10 states to train an ensemble of state-specific PFs with random forest, and use DR stacking and $\cvcs$ to combine them and predict mortality in the remaining unseen 40 states.
+Here $k = 1, \ldots, 10$.
+Each state contains on average 980 unique zip codes and 13,936 zip-code-by-year records.
+The metric we use to evaluate the accuracy of the stacked PF is the average RMSE across all years in the set-aside testing states or counties.
 We repeat this procedure 20 times.
-The county-level analysis is performed by restricting the data collection only to the state of California and zip codes belong to the same county constitute study $k$.
-For this county-level dataset, we combine 10 county-specific PFs and validate the stacked PFs using the remaining 47 states.
-Each county contains on average 23 unique zip codes and 657 zip code by year records.
-The results are shown in Figure \ref{fig:my_label3}.
+The county-level analysis is performed by restricting the analysis to the state of California and considering counties within it to be studied.
+For this county-level dataset, we combine 10 county-specific PFs and validate the stacked PFs using the remaining 47 counties.
+Each county contains on average 23 unique zip codes and 657 zip code by-year records.
+The results are shown in Figure~\ref{fig:sec6-res}.